10 days from £4115pp plus international flights.

-If you love elephants - and who doesn't - this is a trip which gets you closer to them, and which supports Daphne Sheldrick's Elephant Orphanage in Nairobi.
+If you love elephants - and who doesn't - this is a trip which gets you closer to them, and which in part contributes towards the conservation projects of the Sheldrick Wildlife Trust (SWT) in Kenya.

-This wonderful 10 day safari is focussed on elephants, but certainly not to the exclusion of other wildlife.
-The specifically elephant-related activities you will enjoy are no fewer than three visits to the Daphne Sheldrick Elephant Orphanage (twice at times when the public are not allowed in), and visits to an elephant release site in Tsavo.
+This wonderful 10 day safari is focused on elephants, but certainly not to the exclusion of other wildlife.
+The specifically elephant-related activities you will enjoy are no fewer than three visits to the SWT's Elephant Orphanage (twice with private bookings when the general public will not be in attendance), and visits to the Trust's orphan reintegration units in Tsavo.

-In Tsavo you will be staying at a simple camp owned by the David Sheldrick Wildlife Trust, primarly used by people supporting the David Elephant Trust or a related charity, whuich includes you taking part on this special holiday.
+In Tsavo you will be staying at a simple camp owned by the Sheldrick Wildlife Trust, offering SWT devotees and other individuals the opportunity to support Kenya's diverse wildlife through sustainable tourism, which includes you taking part on this special holiday.

-Each day you're here you will visit the nearby Ithumba stockades from where the release of elephants is managed.
-There is daily mud-bathing for these chatges and the younger orphans are bottle fed.
+Each day you're here you will visit the nearby Ithumba stockades from where the gradual reintegration of the elephants is managed.
+There is daily mud-bathing for these charges and the younger orphans are bottle fed.
 Elephants from miles around often come back here to say hello to friends and drink at the waterhole.
 You really will be in the thick of elephant action here!
 It will be an amazing experience.

-You also stay at Umani Springs, another lodge run by the Sheldricks, which also has elephany stockades you can visit.
-When you're not ele-watching, you'll have time to enjoy game drives in Tsavo East and Chyuku Hills national parks.
+You also stay at Umani Springs, another lodge run by the Sheldrick Wildlife Trust, which also has elephant stockades you can visit.
+When you're not ele-watching, you'll have time to enjoy game drives in Tsavo East and Chyulu Hills national parks.
 You have 4 nights in the Masai Mara and of course plenty of time in Tsavo.

-There is only a limited number of departures each year, each with a maximum of 6 places (because the Sheldrick camp in Tsavo is very small) so you need to act quickly if you want to join one of these very special experiences.
+We offer only a limited number of departures each year, each with a maximum of 6 places (because the Sheldrick Wildlife Trust camps are designed for small, intimate groups) so you need to act quickly if you want to join us on one of these very special experiences.
 You won't regret it!

 You'll be met at Nairobi airport once you've cleared customs, and driven the short distance to Fairview Hotel for your first night in Kenya.
 This is a modern hotel ha 2 hectares of gardens, perfect for stretching your legs after a long flight.
 There's also a pool and a wine bar.
 There are 4 restaurants on site so plenty of choice for your evening meal.

-You have time for breakfast before being colletced from the hotel at 10.00 for the drive to Daphne Sheldrick Elephant Orphanage.
-You meet staff who look after the elephants, and can tell about the different individuals in their care amnd about the wider work of the orphanage, as well as seeing the elephants.
-You are driven to the famous Carnviore restaurant for lunch (at own expense), and have a brief stop at a supermarket to pick up any drinks and snacks you may beed for the next few days.
-At around 17:00 you go back to the elephant orphanage, not now open to general public making this a very special and exclusive visit.
-Havind spent precious time with the elephants you return to Fairview Hotel.
+You have time for breakfast before being collected from the hotel at 10.00 for the drive to Sheldrick Wildlife Trust Elephant Orphanage for public visiting.
+You will hear from the staff who look after the elephants, and can tell about the different individuals in their care and about the wider work of the SWT, as well as seeing the elephants enjoying a mud bath and milk feed.
+You are driven to the famous Carnivore restaurant for lunch (at own expense), and have a brief stop at a supermarket to pick up any drinks and snacks you may need for the next few days.
+At around 17:00 you go back to the elephant orphanage, which only open at this hour to those who support the SWT through their elephant adoption program, making this a very special visit.
+Having spent precious time with the elephants you return to Fairview Hotel.
 Breakfast, lunch

-After breakfast you are met by your driver-guide at the hotel for the journey to Tsavo East, with opportunities for wildlfe viewing on the way.
-Your destination is Ithumba Camp, which belongs to the David Sheldrick Wildlife Trust.
-The accommodation here is simple, but comfy, and this is a sefl-catering camp but your geoup includes a chef who provides all meals during your stay.
-2 visits are planned in the afternoon to the wallow hole where you can watch elephants, many of them orphans, enjoying mud baths.
-It's a very uplifting experience sure to leave you witd a wide grin on your face!
+After breakfast you are met by your driver-guide at the hotel for the journey to Tsavo East, with opportunities for wildlife viewing on the way.
+Your destination is Ithumba Camp, which belongs to the Sheldrick Wildlife Trust.
+The accommodation here is simple, but comfy, and you'll be accompanied by a chef who provides all meals during your stay.
+2 visits to the wallow hole are planned in the afternoon where you can watch elephants, many of them orphans, enjoying mud baths.
+It's a very uplifting experience sure to leave you with a wide grin on your face!
 Full board.

-You have 2 more days to enjoy elephant fun and frolicks at Ithumba, as they feed and bathe.
-The older elephants (8 years and over) live in the wild, with the younger ones overnighting in the stockades for extra protection.
-Interacting with elephants in the wild is a rare privlege and treat.
+You have 2 more days to enjoy elephant fun and frolic's at Ithumba, as they feed and bathe.
+Many of the older orphan elephants live in the wild but return to visit, with the younger ones overnighting in the stockades for extra protection.
+Witnessing elephants in such close proximity in the wild is a rare privilege and treat.
 You also have time for game drives with your driver-guide to explore the wider wildlife of the park, which includes giraffe, buffalo, rhino, lion, leopard and cheetah.
 Full board

 Your chef prepares an early breakfast so you can get underway in good time.
-The drive to Voi Safari Lodge takes several hours and you should in time for lunch, after which there's time to relax and enjoy a swim in the pool.
+The drive to Sentrim Tsavo Camp takes most of the morning and you should arrive in time for lunch after which there's time to relax and enjoy the company of fellow travellers.
 Replete and rested, you set out in the late afternoon to explore the area on a game drive.
 This includes a visit to a release station for orphaned elephants.
 Full board

 You're on the move once more.
-You depart Voi for the conservation area in Kibwezi Forest, operated jointly by the David Sheldrick Wildlife Trust and the Kenya Forest Service, with the active involvement of local communities.
-It's a heartening example forest management and education.
-You have time to observe the flora and fauna, and visit the elephsnt release station before arriving at Umani Springs, run by the Sheldricks.
+You depart Voi for the conservation area in Kibwezi Forest, operated jointly by the Sheldrick Wildlife Trust and the Kenya Forest Service, with the active involvement of local communities.
+It's a heartening example of forest management and education.
+You have time to observe the flora and fauna, and visit another of the SWT's orphan reintegration units before arriving at Umani Springs Lodge, run by the the Sheldrick Wildlife Trust.
 This is another self-catering property where you can enjoy the culinary creations of your chef.
-There shhould be time to see elephants at the nearby stockades this afternoon.
+There should be time to see elephants at the nearby stockades this afternoon.
 Full board

-A full day out in then Chyuku Hills National Park is planned for today.
-This is a scenic area of luch, rolling hills, volcanic craters, forests, wide valleys and panoramic views including the magiificent sight of Mount Kilimanjaro.
+A full day out in then Chyulu Hills National Park is planned for today.
+This is a scenic area of lush, rolling hills, volcanic craters, forests, wide valleys and panoramic views including the magnificent sight of Mount Kilimanjaro.
 Resident wildlife includes giraffe, bushbuck, eland, buffalo, leopard and, of course, elephant.
 Your guide will find a suitable spot where you can enjoy your picnic lunch.
-The drive back to Umani Springs includes a stop at the stockades to observe the yourn orphaned elephants.
+The drive back to Umani Springs includes a stop at the stockades to observe the orphaned elephants.
 Full board

 International flights and taxes (we can arrange these); visa; vaccinations; travel insurance; drinks and meals not mentioned; (Note: if you are paying a single supplement this will not apply to Ithumba Camp as there are no single rooms here).